 - Performance Snapshot: Consumers who are having problems with their vehicle can visit a Sears Auto Center for a free Performance Snapshot, which includes a computerized diagnostic check, an extensive visual inspection and a report with recommended maintenance and repairs.

 - Online scheduling: Customers who need to schedule a service can set up an appointment on the Sears Auto Center website.
 Same day appointments may be available depending on the individual center’s schedule.

-- Best for Sears Auto Center is best for those who want a certified technician to perform maintenance and repairs and who want to stay with the same company even if they’re away from home.
+- Best for: Sears Auto Center is best for those who want a certified technician to perform maintenance and repairs and who want to stay with the same company even if they’re away from home.

-Sears Auto and Tire Profile
+Sears Auto and Tire Company Information